vicendominguez/homebrew-tap/README.md

 # homebrew-vicendominguez

-These formulas provide my personal software I didn't find in [brew](http://brewformulas.org/) formulas
+This formula repo provides my personal brew software that I didn't find in [core brew](http://brewformulas.org/)

-## How do I install these formulae?
+### How do I install these formulae?

 Just `brew tap vicendominguez/vicendominguez` and then `brew install <formula>`.